andreipfeiffer/react-native-webview-android-file-upload/README.md

 * by choosing an existing gallery image
 * by taking a new photo using the camera

-All I did was take dahjelle's implementation and extract it into a separate module like lucasferreira.
+All I did was take [dahjelle's react-native-android-webview-file-image-upload][dahjelle] implementation and extract it into a separate module like [lucasferreira's react-native-webview-android][lucasferreira].

 It works with React Native 0.50+, and reverts to the built-in WebView on iOS.